bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

   ![Approve](Images/06-Approve.png)

-* Click the "Merge pull request" button to add the branch's changes into master.
+* Click the "Merge pull request" button to add the branch's changes into main.
 Once complete you can delete the feature branch from your machine by running the following in your terminal:

   ```
   git branch -D add-html-skeleton
   ```

-* Remember to use `git pull` on your master branch to update it.
+* Remember to use `git pull` on your main branch to update it.

 ### Hints